 Utilizing these sites as a living classroom, the class will mix lectures and hands-on work, exploring design solutions for both temperate and tropical regions.
 Putting Permaculture into practice, the course concludes with students working in teams to create their own permaculture site design.
-This course is applicable to anyone with an interest in designing resilient and regenerative futures as well as professionals in the fields of architecture, planning, ecology, education, farming and community development.

 The whole-systems design thinking outlined in the course will give participants the tools to re-design and improve their surroundings; from gardens, farms and homes, to livelihoods, relationships and communities.

 A PDC is a survey course that introduces students to the core curriculum as originally laid out in Permaculture: A Designer’s Manual (1988).
 It features a minimum of 72 hours of instructor face-time.
 It is an introductory course which focuses on the theory of permaculture as a tangible and evidence-based applied design science.
 It is largely an academic course laid out to inspire, inform, and focus students on the needs of the land and human society.